Anyone can start a blog that makes money. Seriously.

 Step 5.
 Design Your Blog With a WordPress Theme

-Find something that fits with your name, brand, and the experience you want readers to have.
+That’s the simple foundation you start with.
+But you’re going to want to find something that fits with your name, brand, and the experience you want readers to have.

 Let’s go through selecting a theme step by step.

 First, you need to log into your WordPress admin.
-You can access this by going to yourdomain.com/wp-admin.
+You can access this by going to [yourdomain].com/wp-admin.

-Here, you’ll need to enter your user credentials to log in.
+Enter your user credentials to log in.

 If you’re new to WordPress, the dashboard might look a little daunting at first, but you’ll be an expert with a little practice.

 To install a new theme, hover over the “Appearance” menu in the sidebar and click “Themes.”